bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/op_vault-round-2-op_ctv.md

 Speaker 3: 00:28:32

 They can't, so that's the point.
-You hand the exchange an address, This address commits to all the spending conditions.
+You hand the exchange an address.
+This address commits to all the spending conditions.
 So don't include those spending conditions.
 And you're okay.
 Right?